-In April 2015, the Company's Board approved the ESPP, under which 600,000 shares of common stock have been reserved for purchase by the Company's employees, subject to the approval by the stockholders.
+In April 2015, the Company's Board approved the ESPP, under which600,000 shares of common stock have been reserved for purchase by the Company's employees, subject to the approval by the stockholders.
 On May 21, 2015, the Company's stockholders approved the ESPP.
-Under the ESPP, employees may designate an amount not less than 1% but not more than 10% of their annual compensation for the purchase of Company shares.
-No more than 7,500 shares may be purchased by an employee under the ESPP during an offering period.
-An offering period shall be six months in duration commencing on or about January 1 and July 1 of each year.
-The exercise price of the option will be the lesser of 85% of the fair market of the common stock on the first business day of the offering period and 85% of the fair market value of the common stock on the applicable exercise date.
+Effective on May 26, 2020, the Company's stockholders approved the amendment and restatement of the Employee Stock Purchase Plan to increase the number of shares reserved for issuance through equity-based instruments thereunder by 250,000 shares, bring to 850,000 the total number of shares approved for issuance under that plan.
+Under the ESPP, employees may designate an amount not less tharl % but not more than 10% of their annual compensation for the purchase of Company shares.
+No more than 7,500 shares may be purchased by an employee under the ESPP during an offering period shall be six months in duration commencing on or about January 1 and July 1 of each year.
+The exercise price of the option will be the lesser of 85% of the fair market of the common stock on the first business day of the offering period and85% of the fair market value of the common stock on the applicable exercise date.

-As of March 31, 2020, 165,750 shares of common stock remain eligible to be issued under the ESPP.
-As of March 31, 2020, employees have contributed \$113,509 through payroll withholdings to the ESPP for the current offering period.
-Shares will be deemed delivered on June 30, 2020 for the current offering period.
+As of March 31, 2021, 140,438 shares of common stock remain eligible to be issued under the ESPP.
+Employees contributed \$17,013 through payroll withholdings as of March 31, 2021 to the ESPP for the current offering period that will end on June 30, 2021 and shares will be deemed delivered on that date.